eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 comments: true
 ---

-In this tutorial I'll teach you what unit tests are, why you should write them and how to unit test Vue components.
-You'll learn to write tests using Mocha, Chai and Vue Test Utils.
+In this tutorial I'll teach you what unit tests are, why you should write them, and how to write unit tests for Vue components.

-*Note: for this tutorial you need to have node 7 installed, if it's not <a rel="noopener" href="https://nodejs.org/en/download/" target="_blank">download it here</a>.
+*Note: for this tutorial you need to have node > 6 installed, if it's not <a rel="noopener" href="https://nodejs.org/en/download/" target="_blank">download it here</a>.
 We also use ES6 syntax, so you should brush up on that if you're not familiar with it*

 ## What are unit tests?